hidarikani/hidarikani.github.io/_posts/2022-08-10-welcome-to-jekyll.markdown

 ---
 layout: post
-title:  "JavaScript Versus C# - private properties"
+title:  "JavaScript Versus C# - Private Properties"
 date:   2022-08-10 08:00:00 +0200
 categories: JavaScript C# comparison
 ---
-You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-Jekyll requires blog post files to be named according to the following format:

-`YEAR-MONTH-DAY-title.MARKUP`

 The intention of this post is to compare a prototype chain based language with a language that implements the classic object-oriented model.
-Specifically ECMAScript (JavaScript) and C# (.NET) were chosen.
+Specifically, ECMAScript (JavaScript) and C# (.NET) were chosen.

-The code examples are based on the following user story: As a buyer I want to add items to the cart so that I can view the total cost.
+The code examples are based on the following user story: as a buyer I want to add items to the cart so that I can view the total cost.

-# JavaScript
+## JavaScript
-## Before 6th Edition – ECMAScript 2015
+### Before 6th Edition – ECMAScript 2015
 {% highlight javascript %}
 function shoppingCart() {
   var items = []; // private